Bogor railway station

-Bogor Station (BOO), formerly Buitenzorg Station is a railway station located in the city of Bogor, West Java.
+Bogor Station (BOO), formerly Buitenzorg Station, is a railway station located in the city of Bogor, West Java.
 This station serves as the terminus for the Red Line service of KRL Commuterline.
 The station has five island platforms and two side platforms.
-The station is located +246 meter above sea level.
+The station is located +246 meters above sea level.

 This station is the terminal station for Commuterline trips that serve the Jabodetabek area.
 Completed in 1881, the station originally faced east.
 However, with the development of the increasingly crowded KRL Commuterline, the departure gate for Commuterline passengers was moved to the west.
-Since 17 December 2021, both doors are equally operated.
+Since 17 December 2021, both doors have been operated equally.

 This station is busy with commuters from Bogor to Jakarta.
-Currently this station serves KRL Commuter Lin Bogor to and from Jakarta Kota.
+Currently, this station serves the Bogor Line towards and from Jakarta Kota.
 Since 1 June 2022, the Pangrango train line, which previously only served shunting, now serves passengers regularly.

-This station used to serve intercity trains.
+This station is used to serve intercity trains.
 Nowadays, the intercity services have moved from this station to the nearby Bogor Paledang station.